Finn's SolarEdge Inverters Review & Verdict

 SolarEdge Is A Large Company

 SolarEdge was founded in 2006 and began producing solar inverters with optimizers in 2010.
 While not the largest solar inverter manufacturer in the world, SolarEdge isn't a small company.
-At the start of 2023 they claimed to have shipped:
+As at the end of the third quarter in 2024, they claimed to have shipped:

 They also claim to have:

-- Over 3.1 million separate PV systems connected to their internet monitoring platform.
+- 4.1 million separate PV systems connected to their internet monitoring platform.

 Manufacturing Locations